KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _aui, aí_ [t m>f] "poetic inspiration"
 W: MW _awen_ [f] "poetic inspiration, talent"
 SEE: [\*awelā "breeze, wind"](#awela)
 ETYM: MoBret. _awen_ "inspiration" is a loanword from W. The PCelt. reconstruction is difficult because word formations of OIr. _aui_ and MW _awen_ do not agree.
+The OIr. form points to a t-stem \*h₂ewh₁-et-.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="awela">\*awelā "breeze, wind" (n)</a>
 W: MW _awel_ [f] "breeze"